Ovary

 Essential features

-• Malignant germ cell tumor of the ovary composed of cells from the three germ layers, containing variable amounts of mature and immature tissue
+• Malignant germ cell tumor of the ovary composed of cells from the 3 germ layers and containing variable amounts of mature and immature tissue

 • Affects mostly young females < 20 years old